 If you’re new to following a strict budget, you can use the CLARK Method to create one now.
 Following a budget and keeping track of your spending are two great ways to avoid overspending and stick to your plan.
 You can also budget with a cash envelope system to keep yourself on track.

-Making small changes to your spending habits and watching your money closely will help you ensure that important payments can be made during a crisis.
+Making small changes to your spending habits and watching your spending closely will help you ensure that important payments can still be made during a crisis.
 In turn, you’ll be able to maintain a healthy credit score even during a time of financial hardship.

 3. Make Minimum Payments on Time

-As we mentioned, the two biggest factors affecting your credit score are the amount owed and on-time payments.
+As I mentioned earlier in this article, the two biggest factors affecting your credit score are the amount owed and on-time payments.
 While you may not be able to reduce the amount that you owe during a crisis, you can still keep a healthy credit score by making payments on time.

 “Late pays stay with you for years,” Clark cautions.
 “But using too much available credit heals very quickly as your financial situation improves and you can pay down balances.”

 Your minimum payments should be a top priority during a time of financial hardship.
-Making payments on time will have a lasting impact on your credit score, and it will put you in a great place to begin raising it again after the crisis.
+Making payments on time will have a lasting impact on your credit score, and it will put you in a great place to begin raising your score again after the crisis.

 4. Contact Your Lenders Early

-If you find that you aren’t going to be able to pay the minimum amount due on time, it’s important that you contact your lenders as soon as possible.
+If you find that you aren’t going to be able to pay the minimum amount due on time, it’s important that you contact your creditors as soon as possible.

 “As someone fights against more bills than available money, the first priority is to continue to be listed as current with your creditors,” says Clark.
 “You either need to be able to pay at least minimums on time or negotiate a new payment plan with a creditor.”

-Take the time and make that phone call so that your lenders are aware of the situation you’re facing and understand that you’re making an effort to stay current.
-You may be able to agree on a new due date, minimum amount or another arrangement to ensure you don’t fall behind in the eyes of the credit bureaus.
+Take the time and make that phone call so your creditors are aware of the situation and understand that you’re making an effort to stay current.
+You may be able to agree on a new due date, minimum payment amount or another arrangement to ensure you don’t fall behind in the eyes of the credit bureaus.

-If you’re able to come to an agreement with your lenders, be sure to verify that it includes being reported as on-time to the credit bureaus.
-Clark recommends that you get a copy of this negotiation in writing (whether it’s an email or chat record) just in case you’re still reported as delinquent by the creditors.
+If you’re able to come to an agreement with your creditors, be sure to verify they will report your account as “on-time” to the credit bureaus.
+Clark recommends that you get a copy of this negotiation in writing (whether it’s an email or chat record) just in case you’re still reported as delinquent.